intel/transfer-learning/docs/index.rst

       * Text Classification with 26 models from TFHub
    * PyTorch 1.11
       * Image Classification with 60 models from torchvision
+      * Text Classification with 3 models from Hugging Face

 .. figure:: images/features.png
    :scale: 42% %